paulohlaraujo/portfolio/README.md

 ## Paulo Araujo [Data Analyst]

-Hey there!
-My name is Paulo Araujo, data analyst and logistics specialist with more than 17 years of experience in that field.
+Dear all, my name is Paulo Araujo, data analyst and logistics specialist.
+As logistics specialist I'm more than 17 years of experience in that field.
-Now taking my first steps into this new challenge in a consist and perseverient pace.
+Now taking my first steps into data analyst in a consist and perseverient pace, aggregating all my background in this new challenge.

 Here you'll find out some of my projects I have been developing.
 Evidently all dashboards and scripts are running here with unreal dataset, for confident reasons, to some of them that was really applied in the companies that I worked in.
 That last ones it'll be remarked with bold.